6 Ways To Help Your Bird Dog With Anxious Behavior

 A dog depends on his or her owner for security, so patience and persistence on your part is key to helping your dog be stress-free.
 Always keep desensitization sessions short and fun, offering praise or a treat for positive interactions.

-Purina Pro Plan Veterinary Supplements Launches Probiotic Breakthrough for Helping Dogs Maintain Calm Behaviors
+Purina Pro Plan Veterinary Supplements Launches Probiotic Breakthrough for Helping Dogs Maintain Calm Behavior

 What if you could help support your dog with a probiotic to help him or her stay calm?
-Purina Pro Plan Veterinary Supplements Calming Care is a canine probiotic supplement available through veterinarians containing Bifidobacterium longum (BL999), a probiotic strain shown to help dogs maintain calm behavior.
+Purina Pro Plan Veterinary Supplements Calming Care is a canine probiotic supplement available through veterinarians, online retailers, and select pet specialty stores containing Bifidobacterium longum (BL999), a probiotic strain shown to help dogs maintain calm behavior.

 “The gut is sometimes referred to as a ‘second brain’ because of the bi-directional communication between the gut and the brain,” explains Purina Director of Veterinary Technical Communications Jason Gagne, DVM, DACVN.
 “There is scientific evidence that manipulating the gut bacteria can also have a positive influence on dogs displaying anxious behavior.
 For example, Bifidobacterium longum (BL999), the probiotic found in Calming Care, has been shown to help dogs maintain calm behavior.”